-- have ongoing and significant physical and/mental health conditions.
+- have ongoing and significant physical or mental health conditions.

-- be in the position where healthcare needs can not be prevented; funding intends to ease symptoms and improve quality of life.
+- be in the position where healthcare needs can not be prevented and the intent of funding is to ease symptoms and improve quality of life.

 This Continuing Healthcare can be provided outside the hospital, in your relative’s home or in a care home.
 For more information on Continuing Healthcare Funding please visit the Age Space Guide to NHS Funded Care.

 If you are thinking about applying for NHS Continuing Healthcare Funding, the best person to talk to is your relative’s GP.
-If your elderly relative has recently been in hospital, it is likely that healthcare professionals here will recommend applying if they think your relative is eligible.
+If your elderly relative has recently been into hospital, it is likely that healthcare professionals there will recommend applying if they think your relative is eligible.

 The first step in the process involves a healthcare professional taking your relative through an initial screening process.
 This can take place at a GP surgery, hospital, care home or the home.
 Staff will use an NHS checklist to help assess needs.

-This checklist will then be sent to the Continuing Healthcare Funding committee for Hampshire who will make the decision over whether you are eligible for the next step – a full assessment.
+This checklist will then be sent to the Continuing Healthcare Funding committee in Hampshire who will make the decision over whether you are eligible for the next step – a full assessment.

 The second step is a full assessment.
-This involves a multi-disciplinary team of health and social care staff in Hampshire, who have been previously involved in your relative’s care.
-The team will assess in terms of 12 areas of need, to decide whether your relative has a primary healthcare need.
-In particular, the team will look at the complexity, intensity and predictability of your relative’s condition.
+This involves a multi-disciplinary team of health and social care staff in Hampshire, such as doctors, nurses, therapists and social workers assessing your relative to decide whether they have a primary healthcare need.
+In particular, they will look at the complexity, intensity and predictability of your relative’s condition.